DanielWangKL/IBA-Challenge-Opportunity-Prediction/README.md

 # Modelling Results
 For this binary classification problem, majority classifier is taken as a baseline for benchmarking and the baseline accuracy is 59.7%.

 After training with 4 models, deep learning yields the highest accuracy of 68.7%.
+The below study will focus on the deep learning model.

+**Accuracy Score**

+Deep Learning: 68.7%

+Naive Bayes: 62.11%

+Decision Tree: 68.48%

+Logistics regression: 65.97%

 **Model Basics**